AliGolmirzaei/simple-merge-bot/README.md

 * Then get the API token of the bot user.
 * Make bot as a maintainer of your project.
 * Set `GITLAB_URL` and `BOT_API_KEY` environment variable or edit the main.py and put them as `gitlabUrl` and `privateToken` respectively
 * Run the bot with python3 main.py.
-I personally run it inside a docker container
+I personally run it inside a docker container.
+If you are interested in how I do it I recommend you reading [my article](https://medium.com/@a.golmirzaei/how-to-automate-your-devops-using-gitlab-ci-cd-docker-ansible-part2-69257e1033e2)
 * Enjoy!